Flammable & Combustible Liquids

 Commercially available, domestic refrigerators contain built-in ignition sources and shall not be used to store flammable liquids or explosive chemicals.
 Light bulbs, switches, temperature controls, standard plugs, motor-starting relays, thermal-overload devices, and heater strips (for frost control) are all ignition sources.

 Anyone who needs a refrigerator to store flammable liquids or explosives should use refrigerators specifically designed and approved for such use.
-Refrigerators and freezers that have either been specifically designed or modified to store flammable and/or combustible liquids safely shall be labeled as such.
+Store flammable liquids requiring cool/cold storage in refrigerators/freezers manufactured for that purpose.
+Modification of general-purpose (domestic) refrigerators or freezers for flammable liquid storage is NOT permitted.
 Labels are available from EH&S.